 The First International Dark–Sky City Shares its Star-filled Skies with the World

 The Ninth Flagstaff Star Party and 2022 Celebration of the Night

 The 2022 Flagstaff Star Party and Celebration of the Night begins September 7 with the opening of NightVisions Satellite exhibits at downtown art galleries, with other events building to the Flagstaff Star Party at Buffalo Park beginning Thursday, September 22 and running through Saturday, September 24!
 Celebration of the Night events including art exhibits, presentations, remote live telescoping observing, music under the stars, and more are being planned throughout September and October!
 See the Calendar of Events below, and return to this page for updates.

-We leave links to last year’s virtual events below, as many of these are still available online for your enjoyment!
+We leave links to the 2020 virtual events below, as many of these are still available online for your enjoyment!